silky/public_or_perish_talk/bam.md

 control system that "GitHub" also uses, and there is a way to connect the two.

-Furthermore, they are attempting to add an element of interactivity into the papers, by allowing one to use IPython in the middle of a document.
+Furthermore, they are attempting to add an element of interactivity into the papers, by allowing one to use IPython in the middle of a document (more on this later.)

+And of course; supposing we produce a PDF, we know that we can submit it to a so-called "preprint" server; like the arXiv.
+There are becoming sophisticated ecosystems around website like the arXiv; namely SciRate

+***---- Click ----***

 Another example of this idea is the Sage Math Cloud.